Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

 Let $(V_\bA^*, V_\bB^*, f_\bA^*, f_\bB^*)\in \mathcal{H}_{\bA}\times\mathcal{H}_{\bB}\times\mathcal{A}_{\bA}\times\mathcal{A}_{\bB}$ be the solution to the fully coupled HJB-FP system \eqref{HJBx}–\eqref{boundary} obtained in \Cref{maintheorem}, from which we can construct the mean field Nash equilibrium of Problem \ref{def Nash} by \Cref{thm.verification}.
 We describe qualitative features of agent behavior in the market under equilibrium, derived from primal analysis.
 These findings also admit natural economic interpretations consistent with real-world matching markets.

-First, for $\bI \in\{\bA,\bB\}$, we would like to highlight from our construction of solution that the value function $V_\bI^* \in \mathcal{H}_{\bI}$, which also represents the agents' thresholds, is strictly increasing in the quality level $x$ (or $y$).
+First, for $\bI \in\{\bA,\bB\}$, we would like to highlight from our construction of the solution that the value function $V_\bI^* \in \mathcal{H}_{\bI}$, which also represents the agents' thresholds, is strictly increasing in the quality level $x$ (or $y$).
 It reflects the natural economic intuition that higher-quality agents derive higher value from participation in the market.
 This monotonicity is also consistent with the economic intuition: higher-quality agents demand higher-quality partners.
 They have stronger fallback options (outside options), so the opportunity cost of matching with a low-quality partner is higher.
+Moreover, the definition of $\mathcal{H}_{\bI}$ in \eqref{def.HI} implies that agents with zero quality level derive no value from participating in the market.
+That is, their expected utility is zero at all times, and they are effectively excluded from the matching process.

 Second, in \Cref{prop.kk>1}, we find that when the running utility during the search period and the terminal reward are sufficiently high, agents have no incentive to match.